MalayNagda/ROS_Gazebo/README.md

 After the map is created, turtlebot3 can use it to move around the world autonomously.

 #### Process explanation
-The " turtlebot3_navigation " package provides an abstract way to load the map you created above and to use it with the " move_base " package which is a part of the ROS navigation stack to navigate in the known environment (the map created previously) by sending goal locations (using the ‘2D Nav Goal’ button) to turtlebot3 using RViz.
+The " turtlebot3_navigation " package provides an abstract way to load the map you created above and to use it with the " move_base " package which is a part of the ROS navigation stack to navigate in the known environment (the map created previously) by sending goal locations (using the ‘2D Nav Goal’ button in RViz) to turtlebot3 using RViz.
 This step helped me in understanding how the navigation stack works and how to autonomously move in a known map while avoiding obstacles.

 The reference used for this process is- https://github.com/ROBOTIS-GIT/emanual/blob/master/docs/en/platform/turtlebot3/simulation.md#virtual-navigation-with-turtlebot3.
 The move_base package can be found at- https://github.com/ros-planning/navigation with more details at- http://wiki.ros.org/move_base.